 Lt.
 Gen. Timothy D. Haugh is the Commander, Sixteenth Air Force; Commander, Air Forces Cyber, and Commander, Joint Force Headquarters-Cyber, Joint Base San Antonio-Lackland, Texas.
 General Haugh is responsible for more than 44,000 personnel conducting

 worldwide operations.
 Sixteenth Air Force Airmen deliver multisource intelligence, surveillance, and reconnaissance products, applications, capabilities and resources.
-In addition, they build, extend, operate, secure and defend the Air Force
+In addition, they build, extend, operate, secure and defend the Air Force portion

-tactical warfighting and national-level operations.
+national-level operations.
 The general leads the global information warfare activities spanning cyberspace operations, intelligence, targeting, and weather for nine wings, one technical center, and an operations center.

 General Haugh received his commission in 1991, as a distinguished graduate of the ROTC program at Lehigh University.
 He has served in a variety of intelligence and cyber command and staff assignments.
-The general has commanded at the
+The general has commanded at the squadron,

-squadron, group, and wing levels, and served on the staffs at a numbered Air Force, major command headquarters, and combatant command headquarters.
+group, and wing levels, and served on the staffs at a numbered Air Force, major command headquarters, and combatant command headquarters.
 Prior to his current position, General Haugh was the Commander, Cyber National Mission Force.

 Nick Knize is the Geospatial Technical Lead at Elastic and is a Lucene PMC Member and Committer at The Apache Software Foundation.
 In his roles, he is responsible for geospatial indexing and search capabilities in core Elasticsearch